Salam folks!

 In the past few days I have felt inspired to take some steps in growing and taking better care of my hair.
 I’ve done a lot of research, watched tons of you tube videos and even talked to my best friend about it and she is right on board with me!

 I’ve always had a love/hate relationship with my hair like most women.
 I think my particular experience was driven by issues being mixed and bicultural.
-I attempted to write this post several times and realized undoubtedly that my mother played a big role in my relationship with my hair.

 Although I am half black and half Indian I was raised primarily by my Indian mother.
 Instead of taking the time to get to know how to take care of my hair, I think she projected her prejudices on me growing up.
 At one point she was convinced I could achieve the same look all my desi relatives had naturally.
 I was told that I wasn’t taking care of it enough, if I just shampooed it with her type of shampoo or trimmed the ends every 5 seconds I’d emerge with super straight south Asian hair!